renebarto/baremetal/doc/tutorials/08-timer.md

 `GetTimerFrequency()` is an ARM instruction to read the counter frequency register `CNTFRQ_EL0`, which returns the counter frequency in ticks per second.
 This needs to be added
   - Line 87: We read the current counter value.
-'GetTimerCounter()` is an ARM instruction to read the physical counter register `CNTPCT_EL0`, which returns the current counter value.
+`GetTimerCounter()` is an ARM instruction to read the physical counter register `CNTPCT_EL0`, which returns the current counter value.
 This needs to be added
   - Line 89: We calculate the number of counter ticks to wait by first calculating the number of ticks per microsecond, and then multiplying by the number of microseconds to wait.
 It would be more accurate to first multiply, however we might get an overflow